slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ## On respect

-> *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*
+> *"Everyone you will ever meet knows something you don’t."
+-- Bill Nye*

-> *'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.' -- Ernest Hemingway*
+> *"There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."
+-- Ernest Hemingway*

 Ego is the unhealthy belief in our own importance.
 You are not perfect neither you'll ever be.

 Success means nothing in life.
 It’s forgotten in one generation, two at best.
 Your emotional health, by the other hand, lives for hundreds of generations after in the lives of everyone you touch and their descendants.

-> *'Promptness is a sign of respect.' -- Kevin Kelly*
+> *"Promptness is a sign of respect."
+-- Kevin Kelly*

-> *'No matter what he does, every person on earth plays a central role in the history of the world.
-And normally he doesn't know it.' -- Paulo Coelho*
+> *"No matter what he does, every person on earth plays a central role in the history of the world.
+And normally he doesn't know it."
+-- Paulo Coelho*

-> *'I myself am made entirely of flaws, stitched together with good intentions.' -- Augusten Burroughs*
+> *"I myself am made entirely of flaws, stitched together with good intentions."
+-- Augusten Burroughs*

 A way to humble yourself is to put you in the position of being the weakest person in something during the day.